Client wedding information

 The Big day – couples session

 One of my favourite bits of the day!
 You’ve just gotten married, and now is the time to just hang out with each other and let it sink in!
-I usually ask for a minimum time allowance of 30 minutes for couples photos (although longer is fab, too!).
-Some couples choose to split their couples session into two – one during drinks reception and one later on in the evening, something I often encourage during summer weddings because of softer, lovelier evening light.
+I ask for a minimum time allowance of 30 minutes for couples photos (although longer is fab, too!).
+Some couples choose to split their session into two – one during drinks reception and one later on in the evening, something I often encourage during summer weddings because of softer, lovelier evening light.

-If you’ve got a funky venue, it can be great fun to have some portraits taken in or around it, like Emma and Josh below – we totally had to get that moose head in a shot!
+If you’ve got a funky venue, it can be great fun to have some portraits taken in it, like Emma and Josh below – we totally had to get that moose head in a shot!

 Generally, I will take you on a walk of the ceremony and/or reception venue’s grounds, and we’ll stop and shoot portraits in any place that catches my eye.
-I love a good backdrop and I love good light, so I might even take you back to a place I’ve had my eye on later in the evening if the light is better then.
+I love a good backdrop and good light, so I might take you back to a place I’ve had my eye on later in the evening if the light is better then.
 If it is a really sunny day, I will pop you in softer, shaded light for the best portraits (keeps you cooler and less squinting!)

 I usually start off with a simple posed “Mum” shot – basically the one your Mum is going to want on her wall!
 Then we move on to more natural work, concentrating on you interacting with each other as newlyweds, rather than focusing on me.
 I mostly do simple, light posing – asking you to hold hands, hug a certain way or kiss.
 If you’ve had an engagement shoot with me then you’ll already know how I work.